Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

 ["Advanced Placement" lecture of the comprehensive LUMI course of May-June 2023](https://klust.github.io/LUMI-training-materials/4day-20230530/extra_2_03_Advanced_Application_Placement/) need changes.

 Note that numbers refer to the page numbers on the slides themselves.
-Some slides are left out of the bundle.
+Some slides are left out of the bundle so your PDF reader may show a second numbering.

 -   The example on slide 61 which did not work (as explained on slide 62 and 63) will now actually work